Kong/docs.konghq.com/app/1.0/proxy.md

 Server: kong/<x.x.x>

 {
-    "message": "no route and no API found with those values" }
+    "message": "no route and no Service found with those values" }
 ```

-**Note**: this message mentions "APIs" since for backwards-compatibility
-reasons, Kong 0.13 still supports the API entity (and tries to match a request
-against any configured API if no Route was matched first).

 [Back to TOC](#table-of-contents)